Next Stop Paris

 Quality vs Speed Trade-offs#

 While AI rendering can't match the physical accuracy of ray tracing for final shots, it excels at speed and flexibility.
-For previsualization, concept art, and rapid prototyping, AI generation provides results in seconds rather than hours.
-The trade-off is control—we sacrifice deterministic precision for statistical approximation, but gain unprecedented speed and creative exploration capabilities.
+For pre-visualization, concept art, and rapid prototyping, AI generation provides results in seconds rather than hours.
+The trade-off is control, we sacrifice deterministic precision for statistical approximation, but gain unprecedented speed and creative exploration capabilities.
+For the Next Stop Paris sign shot, the approach was a best of both worlds, rough render, i2v, and project.

 Compositing#

-VitMatte operates through a sophisticated vision transformer architecture that processes images at multiple scales simultaneously.
-The model analyzes spatial relationships, texture patterns, and semantic information to determine what belongs to the foreground versus background.
-Unlike traditional matting approaches that rely on color differences, VitMatte can handle complex scenarios like hair, transparent objects, and fine details that typically require manual rotoscoping.
+ViTMatte-for-Nuke analyzes spatial relationships, texture patterns, and semantic information within a trimap to determine what belongs to the foreground versus background.
+Unlike traditional matting approaches that rely on colour differences, VitMatte can handle complex scenarios like hair, transparent objects, and fine details that typically require manual rotoscoping.

-To work around these limitations, we've developed a hybrid approach:
+To work around these limitations, I developed a hybrid approach:

-• Use SAM2 for initial object identification and rough masking
+• Use SAM2 for initial object identification and garbage/core mattes

 • Combine with VitMatte for edge refinement and detail enhancement

-At the time of our production, Runway's Video-to-Video (V2V) tool was essentially the only game in town for AI-powered video transformation.
-While other AI tools existed for image generation and editing, Runway's V2V was unique in its ability to process entire video sequences while maintaining temporal consistency.
-This made it an essential tool in our pipeline, despite its limitations and the significant computational resources it required.
+At the time of our production, Runway's Video-to-Video (V2V) tool was the only available AI v2v solution.
+While other AI tools existed for image generation and editing, Runway's V2V was unique in its ability to process video sequences while preserving structure and restyling according to a text prompt.
+Using various comp techniques its possible to extract and transfer the results of v2v back onto a source plate or cg render to get interactive lighting or integration for free.

 Normals Based Relighting#